Tips for Recovery after Breast Surgery

 Have Support During Breast Surgery Recovery

 It is important, during recovery, to surround yourself with positive people as you heal.
 Unfortunately, negative people and reactions will only make your emotions more intense.
-So, ensure you are surrounded with people who can support you during your recovery and help you during your down time.
+So, ensure you are surrounded by people who can support you during your recovery and help you during your downtime.
 It is also helpful to have people around you who may have attended your consultations, so they can help you work through your recovery period with knowledge from your consultation.

 Consult Your Surgeon and After Care Team for Strategies